-- Biotechnological research goals are:

 - optimization of gene expression levels

 - modification of nucleotide sequences encoding a protein or regulating gene expression

 - sequencing of the genome and genes of a selected organism and comparison with previously known sequences

 - construction of transgenic organisms with new traits

 - somatic and reproductive gene therapy

 - genetic diagnostics

 - animal cloning

+Attaining biotechnological goals involves not only achievements, but also concerns and risks: Correct diagnoses and improved methods for preventing and treating genetic and infectious diseases are undoubtedly one of the achievements of biotechnology.
+Alongside those we can also consider following points as positives of biotechnology:

+- New beneficial varieties of plants and animals - New strains of microorganisms with beneficial productivity traits - New substances obtained through research and implementation - New methods of environmental protection

+In regards to the dangers and risks we need to consider the possibility of:

-- Attaining biotechnological goals involves not only achievements, but also concerns and risks: - Correct diagnoses and improved methods for preventing and treating genetic and infectious diseases. - New beneficial varieties of plants and animals - New strains of microorganisms with beneficial productivity traits - New substances obtained through research and implementation - New methods of environmental protection - Potential damage to other organisms or the environment caused by transgenic strains and varieties - A reduction in biological genetic diversity - Interference with human and animal genotypes - Violations of the boundaries of personal information - Further privileging of wealthy people and countries due to the availability of expensive and patented technologies
+- Potential damage to other organisms or the environment caused by transgenic strains and varieties - A reduction in biological genetic diversity - Interference with human and animal genotypes - Violations of the boundaries of personal information

+Further privileging of wealthy people and countries due to the availability of expensive and patented technologies

-- For about a decade, biotechnology has been divided into three main fields: - Red biotechnology, leading to new means of preventing, treating and curing diseases, especially previously incurable ones, using new diagnostic and treatment methods - Green biotechnology, i.e. genetic manipulation in plants and animals leading to improved yields and new agricultural products, as well as new traits in plants and animals - White biotechnology, i.e. applications in industry
+For about a decade, biotechnology has been divided into three main fields:

+- Red biotechnology, leading to new means of preventing, treating and curing diseases, especially previously incurable ones, using new diagnostic and treatment methods - Green biotechnology, which is genetic manipulation in plants and animals leading to improved yields and new agricultural products, as well as new traits in plants and animals - White biotechnology, which is applications in industry

-- Green biotechnology - the production of genetically modified plants and animals.
-The effects of green biotechnology can be seen in the following areas: - in vitro production of starting material for crops - the introduction of genes determining desired traits in plants and animals - transgenesis - breeding using genetic markers
+Green biotechnology is the production of genetically modified plants and animals.
+The effects of green biotechnology can be seen in the following areas:

+• in vitro production of starting material for crops

+- the introduction of genes determining desired traits in plants and animals transgenesis - breeding using genetic markers